The Grosssedlitz Baroque Garden: Always an Experience!

 Subject to modifications.

-The basic layout of the park, which was constructed between 1719 and 1732, has been almost completely preserved up to this day.
-Thus the different levels and garden spaces present a picturesque appearance on their terraced grounds.
+Picturesque parterres and fabulous garden spaces on terraced grounds: The basic layout of the park, which was designed between 1719 and 1732, has been preserved almost completely up to this day.